In This Article

 Take into account the partners' badges by Shopify so it is easier for you to trust them as “professionals”, you can also check them at Clutch or Shopify reviews, whether they have case studies with real results or not.

 Shopify just feels more comfortable to me as a building platform.
 Because, of course, it is a team effort.
-So, as long as there is a Custom Theme (Complex Integrated is even better) an M2 Certified Partner is just brilliant- Anything you need, they can provide.
-Instead of having to write the same code, or fix the same thing that's broken, over and over again, you're part of an ecosystem that you really only need--and can--focus on your brand, on your actual brand, in terms of identity, in terms of operating your brand.
+With Shopify, you're part of an ecosystem - so that you can focus on your brand, on your actual brand, in terms of identity, in terms of operations and what not.

-I hate to say it, but suffice it to say — I’m hula hooping down Broadway: waiting until 2025 will be your next best choice to going with the wrong vendor.
+I hate to say it, but suffice it to say - I’m hula hooping down Broadway: Shopify in 2025 could be your next best choice.
 Move fast and build well; if that is the guide you are aiming for, Shopify will get you there.